The world waves goodbye to 2018

 Cities around the world prepared to welcome the New Year on Monday, from traditional ceremonies in Japan to fireworks displays in Sydney, Dubai, London, Edinburgh and Rio de Janeiro.

 At 6 a.m.
-ET, Auckland, New Zealand, became the first major city to ring in 2019.
-Celebrations will follow in Sydney, Australia, two hours later and Tokyo two hours after that.
+ET, Auckland, New Zealand, became the first major city to ring in 2019 with fireworks erupting from Auckland's Sky Tower.
+Thousands of revelers on the waterfront cheered as they watched brightly colored fireworks and laser lighting shoot into the sky over the city's harbor.

+Celebrations followed in Sydney two hours later with rain-drenched crowds counting down to midnight.
+Fireworks launched from buildings across the city lit up the night and reflected in the harbor.

+Police estimated that more than 1 million people would crowd Sydney Harbor to watch the spectacular display.
+More than 1 billion people around the world were expected to watch the display on television.

 Russian President Vladimir Putin's annual New Year message will be transmitted in the Moscow subway system at midnight — 4 p.m.
 ET — for the first time.
 The video message will be seen on almost 9,000 screens in 1,820 train cars.